FredrikNymoen/iHost/README.md

 9. Select the Device and run "app" to start iHost. <br>
 ![Run App](docs/RunApp.png)

+#### Please note: You MUST be on a NTNU Network or connected to NTNU VPN for the app to work.

 ## Features

 - 🎉 **Event Management** - Create, edit, and delete events with details (title, description, date, time, location)